yw326/Circular-Repeat-Finder/README.md

 ```
 make
 ```
-You should be getting 2 executables: partition and mdf.
+You should be able to get the following 2 executables: partition and CRPFinder.

 ## Preprocessing using Tandem Repeat Finder
-It is important in the proprocessing step to remove (mask) the tandem repeat segments of the input DNA sequence using Tandem Repeat Finder (TRF) https://tandem.bu.edu/trf/trf.html, because tandem repeats trivially satifies the definition of circle repeats by definition.
+It is important in the proprocessing step to remove (mask) the tandem repeat segments of the input DNA sequence using [Tandem Repeat Finder](https://github.com/Benson-Genomics-Lab/TRF) , because tandem repeats trivially satifies the definition of circle repeats by definition.

 ## Command Line Options for partition
 The partition executable takes 3 arguments: